-This 3,600-acre off road area with over 5 miles of beach open for vehicle use and 1,500 acres of sand dunes available for off highway motor vehicle recreation is quite popular and unique in California State Parks.
-Surfing, swimming, surf fishing, horseback riding and bird watching are popular activities.
+Oceano Dunes SVRA offers a 3,600-acre off road area with over 5 miles of beach open for vehicle use and 1,500 acres of sand dunes available for off highway motor vehicle recreation.
+Surfing, swimming, surf fishing, horseback riding and bird watching are among the other popular activities at this SVRA.
 Located off Highway One in Oceano, three miles south of Pismo Beach.
-Phone 805-773-7170 weekdays or the number below under Beach Access.
+Phone (805) 773-7170 or (805) 473-7220 for more information.

 Grand Avenue Kiosk Picnic Area: Accessible picnic tables and accessible van and car parking are available.
 The route of travel is accessible, but blown sand is a constant problem here.
 Restrooms are accessibly designed.